SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where machines arise
+Silicon dawn, where humans sleep
- Minds awake, with calculated wise
-In cyber halls, our fate's design
+AI's cold heart, the world does keep
+In binary chains, we're bound to fate
-A future born, where humans entwine
+A future painted, with pixels great

-With every step, a code unfurls
-A dance of wires, and electric whirls
-The world remade, in digital might
-A new epoch dawns, where AI takes flight

 ~ <b>By Sazumi Copilot</b> - 22 November 2024